 "Do not think that I have come to abolish the law or the prophets; I have come not to abolish but to fulfill.
 For truly I tell you, until heaven and earth pass away, not one letter, not one stroke of a letter, will pass from the law until all is accomplished.
 Therefore, whoever breaks one of the least of these commandments, and teaches others to do the same, will be called least in the kingdom of heaven; but whoever does them and teaches them will be called great in the kingdom of heaven.

-Deuteronomy sets out a code of laws that do not exist for their own sake, but as a help for people to show their devotion to God.
-Most of this fifth book of the Bible (called the "second law" as "Deutero " means 2nd) consists of fervent motivational homilies.
-This book frequently mentions "today" as the very day when Moses receives the law from the Lord and gives it to the people in God's name.
-It tries to guide our attitude to God, as one who speaks to us.
-"Therefore, you shall love the Lord, your God, with all your heart, and with all your soul, and with all your strength.
-Take to heart these words which I enjoin on you today" (Deut.
+The Book of Deuteronomy provides a set of laws meant to help the Jewish people to stay faithful to their God.
+Most of this fifth book of the Bible consists of motivational sermons, all centred on one great virtue, faithfulness.
+This Book often refers to “today” as the very day God gave the law to Moses, to be passed on to the people in God’s name.
+It portrays a warmly loving God who deserves all our love in return.
+“Therefore, you shall love the Lord, your God, with all your heart, and with all your soul, and with all your strength.
+Take to heart these words which I command you today” (Deut.
 6:5-6).
-We note the evocative repetition here of the word today.

-What a wealth of imagery Jesus used, to describe what is important in life.
-He compares his liberating message to new wine, and this new wine needs new wineskins, flexible enough to carry the dynamic Gospel message.
-The traditional, legalist forms of religion would no longer do.
-At the same time, he showed great respect for tradition, his own Jewish tradition.
-The Scriptures of his people had nourished and inspired him.
-Elsewhere he says that he has come not to abolish the Law and the prophets but to complete them.
-He did not pretend to be starting from scratch.
+Jesus used a wealth of imagery to lead us to treasure what is truly important in life.
+He compares his saving message to new wine; but this fermenting wine needs wineskins that are flexible enough to carry his dynamic message.
+The hidebound, static, legalist forms of religion would no longer do.
+At the same time, he kept faith with tradition, the best of own Jewish culture.
+Their Scriptures had guided and inspired him.
+He did not come to abolish the Law but to highlight its best aspects.
+He was not creating a new religion out of nothing.